Ain't Them Bodies Saints: Box office reception

-Ain't Them Bodies Saints had its US domestic on the weekend of 16–18 August 2013 in 3 theatres, where it made $26,419, ranking at number 58 in the Box office charts.
+Ain't Them Bodies Saints had its US domestic opening on the weekend of 16–18 August 2013 in 3 theatres, where it made $26,419, ranking at number 58 in the Box office charts.
 At the end of week ending 22 August the film made $40,921, ending 59th on the box office charts.
 The second week of the film saw a drastic improvement in commercial reception, recording a 147% increase in weekend box office growth of $65,175, ending the week with a 144% overall increase from the opening week, recording a box office return for the week ending 29 August of $100,005, bringing its total theatrical run to $140,926 from 28 theatres and marking its highest domestic box office ranking of 43.
-The film continued its improving theatrical performance in its third week by opening in 12 extra theatres to make the total 40 theatres, recording $109,209 in box office revenue, an increase of 9.2% on the previous week, bringing he total to $250,135. in the month of September the film commercial performance started to lag, recording less than $140,000 for the month.
+The film continued its improving theatrical performance in its third week by opening in 12 extra theatres to make the total 40 theatres, recording $109,209 in box office revenue, an increase of 9.2% on the previous week, bringing the total to $250,135. in the month of September the film commercial performance started to lag, recording less than $140,000 for the month.
 The domestic theatric run for the film ended on October 3, with total domestic returns of $396,519.

 The film's UK opening recorded a $82,190 return, and over the two and half weeks of its theatrical run in the UK it recorded a $192,834 return in total.
 The film's second largest international returns came in France with $112,671, with the third best performing international territory being Belgium with a return of $33,391.
 In total the film made $634,724, almost twice its domestic performance.

 Ain't Them Bodies Saints ended its theatrical run having accumulated $1,031,243 in box office receipts.
-With a budget of close to $4 million this qualifies the film as a box office flop.
+With a budget of close to $4 million, the film was a box office disappointment.